evgenykuzyakov/workshop/README.md

 ./build.sh
 ```

-If you have successfully installed Rust and `wasm32` target, then `./build.sh` should compile the contract.
+If you have successfully installed Rust and `wasm32` target, then `./build.sh` should compile the contract into `res/berry_bot.wasm`.
 ```
    Compiling autocfg v1.0.0
    Compiling proc-macro2 v1.0.9